 Blood Alcohol Concentration in New York

 Arrested for DWI in the Bronx?
-Contact Us Today for a Free Consultation!
+Call Our DUI Lawyers Today for a Free Consultation!

 It is important to monitor your drinking if you are planning to drive yourself afterwards, as such alleged remedies as drinking coffee, taking a cold shower, or going for a walk will not help you sober up.
 The only way to lower your BAC is to wait for your body to metabolize the alcohol, which can take several hours.

 At The Law Offices of Elliot S. Kay we understand that DUI arrests in New York City happen.
 That's why our superior team of legal professionals and DWI lawyers in New York City are here to defend you and your rights.